KDDI to Cut Communication Fees by Up to 40 Pct

 To get the 40 pct discount under KDDI's new plans, users will need to subscribe for three family members and use the company's fixed Internet connection service.

-If a user signs up for data communications of up to one gigabyte, the monthly fee will be 1,980 yen per user, down 40 pct from current levels, even if the user does not subscribe to the fixed Internet connection service.
+If a user signs up for data communications of up to one gigabyte, the monthly fee will be 1,980 yen per user and subscribing to its fixed Internet connection service will be unnecessary.

 [Copyright The Jiji Press, Ltd.]